-BC34.As stated in Article 19a 2 (a) (iv) of the [draft] CSRD, undertakings should briefly describe "how the business model and strategy take account of the interests of the undertaking's stakeholders and of the impacts of the undertaking on sustainability matters".
+- BC39.
+As stated in Article 19a 2 (a) (iv) of the CSRD, undertakings should briefly describe "how the business model and strategy take account of the interests of the undertaking's stakeholders and of the impacts of the undertaking on sustainability matters".
 While undertakings are increasingly focused on connections between business models and climate change, the features of business models that can be a source of impacts on people, including on consumers and end-users, should also be considered, when material.
 Research has shown the various ways in which such connections between business model, strategy and material impacts can arise.2 Examples can be observed in cases where, typical mitigation strategies may be ineffective at the operational level, given that impacts are part of how the business is designed to operate, and therefore require engagement of senior leaders and governance bodies to address them effectively.
-This application guidance is aimed at describing such interactions with the undertaking's strategy and business model and capturing the specificities of how the business is designed to operate.

-- BC35.
-Guidance to GRI 2-22 states that undertakings should describe how their purpose, business strategy, and business model aim to prevent negative impacts and achieve positive impacts on the economy, environment, and people. - BC36.CDSB Reporting Requirement 1 states that disclosures shall describe the governance of environmental and social policies, strategies and information, and that this Disclosure Requirement will be satisfied when disclosures, inter alia, explains whether and how the Board considers how the organisation's business model and strategy may contribute to material environmental and social risks. - BC37.
-Question A2 of the UN Guiding Principles Reporting Framework guides undertakings to report on how they demonstrate the importance they attach to the implementation of their human rights commitment, including how the business model reflects, or has been adapted to enable, respect for human rights, as well as how any risks to human rights associated with the business model (e.g., offering lowest-cost products) are understood among the senior leadership and the Board.
+This disclosure requirement is aimed at describing such interactions with the undertaking's strategy and business model and capturing the specificities of how the business is designed to operate. - BC40.
+Guidance to GRI 2-22 states that undertakings should describe how their purpose, business strategy, and business model aim to prevent negative impacts and achieve positive impacts on the economy, environment, and people. - BC41.
+CDSB Reporting Requirement 1 states that disclosures shall describe the governance of environmental and social policies, strategies and information, and that this Disclosure Requirement will be satisfied when disclosures, inter alia, explains whether and how the Board considers how the organisation's business model and strategy may contribute to material environmental and social risks. - BC42.
+Question A2 of the UN Guiding Principles Reporting Framework guides undertakings to report on how they demonstrate the importance they attach to the implementation of their human rights commitment, including how the business model reflects, or has been adapted to enable, respect for human rights, as well as how any risks to human rights associated with the business model (for example, offering lowest-cost products) are understood among the senior leadership and the Board. - BC43.
+ESRS 2 Disclosure Requirement SBM-3 builds on Article 19a 1 of the CSRD which requires undertakings to include in the management report information "necessary to understand how sustainability matters affect the undertaking's development, performance and position".
+Article 19a 2 (g) of the CSRD requires "a description of the principal risks to the undertaking related to sustainability matters, including a description of the undertaking's principal dependencies on those matters, and how the undertaking manages those risks" and Article 19a 2 (a) (ii) refers to "the opportunities for the undertaking related to sustainability matters".
+Article 19a 2 (e) (ii) of the CSRD requires a description of the "principal actual or potential adverse impacts connected with the undertaking's value chain, including its own operations, its products and services, its business relationships and its supply chain" (impact materiality).